dgroomes/iceberg-playground/write-and-read/README.md

 # write-and-read

-Write to and read from a table.
+Write to and read from an Iceberg table using the core Iceberg Java APIs.

 ## Overview